containerbuildsystem/osbs-docs/docs/odcs.rst

 ``container.yaml`` Changes
 --------------------------

-In git repo, alongside Dockerfile, the ``container.yaml`` file will be enhanced to contain a *compose* section.
+In git repo, alongside Dockerfile, the ``container.yaml`` file will be extended to contain a *compose* section.
 This section will include all the required information for requesting a compose to be created by ODCS::